$M^2$ as a Quantitative Measure for Beam Quality

 This research was funded in whole or in part by the Austrian Science Fund (FWF) [DOI: 10.55776/P36040 and 10.55776/F1004].
 For open access purposes, the author has applied a CC by public copyright license to any author accepted manuscript version arising from this submission.

-We also thank Lucile Rutkowski, PhD and Thomas Benoy, PhD as well as everyone from the FLAIR 2024 conference in Assisi/Italy for inspiring discussions and insights during the poster session, as well as Markus Aspelmeyer and Garrett Cole for their valuable feedback on the manuscript.
+We also thank Lucile Rutkowski, Thomas Benoy and everyone from the FLAIR 2024 conference in Assisi/Italy for inspiring discussions during the poster session, as well as Markus Aspelmeyer and Garrett Cole for their valuable feedback on the manuscript.